karriereat/json-decoder/readme.md

 This defines a field mapping for the property `$property` to an array of class instance of type `$type` with data in `$jsonField`.

 #### AliasBinding
-Defines a json field to property binding.
+Defines a JSON field to property binding.

 **Signature:**
 ```php